ethereum-optimism/op-analytics/sphinx/dataplatform/3-clickhouse/1-blockbatch-loading.md

 ### Prototyping and Backfilling

-We use Juypter notebooks to prototype and backfill data pipelines.
+We use IPython notebooks to prototype and backfill data pipelines.
 Notebooks for blockbatch data pipelines are located in the `notebooks/adhoc/blockbatch_clickhouse` directory.
 Browse that directory for examples.